-

 Eira - Band Bio

-Eira (pronounced "era" in North America) performs music from Scotland, Ireland, Newfoundland, Canada, Wales, China, Scandinavia and the U.S.
+Eira (often pronounced "era" in North America) performs music from Scotland, Ireland, Newfoundland, Canada, Wales, China, Scandinavia, and the U.S.

-Repertoire includes traditional, contemporary, and original songs and tunes sung in English, Gaelic, Irish, Welsh, Chinese, and more, played on fiddle, erhu, guitars, bodhrán, bouzouki, mandolin, button accordion, and whistles.
+Repertoire includes traditional, contemporary, and original songs and tunes sung in English, Gaelic, Irish, Welsh, Chinese, and more, played on fiddle, erhu, guitars, bodhrán, octave mandolin, mandolin, button accordion, and whistles.

-The band performs most often as a trio, since the core trio members live in the U.S. Mary lives in Scotland currently, but joins when she can.
-Bridget also joins occasionally when she is available.
+The band performs most often as a trio, since the core trio members live in the U.S. Mary lives in Scotland currently.
+Bridget joins occasionally when she is available.

 Eira - History